RILAB/mop/README.md

 Simple tool for capturing alignment regions with sufficient quality for genotyping.

-This script has only been tested on Linux systems.
+This script has only been tested on Unix systems.

 Requires Python3 with libraries: `argparse`, `numpy` `os`, `re`, `io`, `subprocess`.
 Requires fully installed version of `samtools` with the `depth` utility.